-New Student and Family Programs and the Office of International Programs and Services are committed to providing new international students with a high-quality virtual orientation experience using several online platforms to provide timely and relevant information that is easily accessible while providing personal connections to Mason.
+New Student and Family Programs, along with all of our university partners, are committed to providing new students and their families with a high-quality Virtual Orientation experience using several online platforms to provide timely and relevant information that is easily accessible while providing personal connections to Mason.
+Some components of the Virtual Orientation experience will still occur live, in real-time, while other components will be self-paced.

-All specific information surrounding the virtual orientation experience, gaining access to systems, and instructions on how to navigate those systems will be sent to students directly via e-mail.
+All specific information surrounding the Virtual Orientation experience, gaining access to systems, and instructions on how to navigate those systems will be sent to students directly via e-mail upon registering.

 If you are a part of the China 1-2-1, Global Exchange, Mason Korea, or INTO Mason program, you will receive Orientation information directly from your respective program as it will be different from the process highlighted below.

-Below is an overview of the International Student Orientation experience with general information about each component.Step 1: Patriot Preview Pre-Orientation Modules
+Below is an overview of the International Student Orientation experience with general information about each component.Step 1 - View REQUIRED Orientation Presentations

 Blackboard Access Information: